ReginaldBull/swan-lake/README.md

 #### Pagination

 The Assignment asked for an endpoint that returns all the products.
-This will cause problems as soon the number of products grows.
+This will cause problems as soon as the number of products grows.
 To counter this, the project includes a paginated endpoint.

 #### Read vs Write